CharlieMc0/universal-token-launcher/backend-python/README.md

 ### Token Deployment

-The token deployment endpoint (`POST /api/deploy`) requires a specific JSON payload with the following structure:
+The token deployment endpoint (`POST /api/deploy`) handles the entire deployment and setup process.
+It requires a specific JSON payload:

 ```json
 {